RidwanAz/Darey.io_Devops_Project/Automate_Infrastructure_With_IaC_Using_Terraform_Part_1/project_16.md

 Starting with the provider block, declare a variable named region, give it a default value, and update the provider section by referring to the declared variable.

 ```
     variable "region" {
         default = "us-east-1"
     }

-    provider "aws" {
-        region = var.region
-    }
-Do the same to cidr value in the vpc block, and all the other arguments.
-    variable "region" {
-        default = "us-east-1"
-    }